ashirokov/argpext/index.rst

    .. attribute:: SUBS

       Specifies the list of child nodes along with their assigned sub-commands.
+This attribute, if defined,
-This attribute must be defined and must be a :py:class:`list` or a :py:class:`tuple` of *(key,basenode)* items, where the *basenode* is an instance of either of :class:`Node` or
+      must be a :py:class:`list` or a :py:class:`tuple` of *(key,basenode)* items, where the *basenode* is an instance of either of :class:`Node` or
       :class:`Function` class, and the *key* is the sub-command assigned to it.
-      :py:exc:`InitializationError` is raised if this
-      attribute is not defined at the evaluation time.

    .. method:: Node.digest(prog=None,args=None)